 2. Upon dissolution, assets shall be disposed of in accordance with Dominica’s laws and democratic principles.

-Article XIII – Adoption
+Article XV – Adoption

 1. This Constitution is hereby adopted under the authority of the membership of the Dominica Reform Party and shall govern its affairs moving forward.